Faisalov/Mastering-Github/README.md

 A Nice day today!

-To day is a bad day.
+To day is a bad day!!